jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Before you wonder, it wasn’t the price, there was no price.
 It wasn’t the competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.

-After years of working on political and economic theory, I’d written (another) book about some untapped possibilities of new tech like smartphone apps, bio-monitors, and bitcoin.
+After years of working on political and economic theory, I’d written (another) book about the untapped possibilities of new tech like smartphone apps, bio-monitors, and bitcoin.
 I only made this simple web app (using open-source technologies) to validate some of my ideas.

 I was right to.
 They were good ideas.
 I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives—all for virtually no costs.
 Why wouldn't I want to tell people about the theory behind it?